Reliance Infrastructure Enters Artificial Intelligence Business

 What happened

-Reliance Infrastructure has amended the business objects of certain subsidiaries to include activities related to artificial intelligence and allied new-age technologies, the company said in an exchange filing reported by Financial Express and AP7AM.
-The firm has adopted new names for three subsidiaries, listed in public filings and coverage as:
+Reliance Infrastructure has amended the business objects of certain subsidiaries to include activities related to artificial intelligence and allied new-age technologies, and adopted new names for three of them, as reported from an exchange filing by Business Standard, Financial Express, and AP7AM:

 - •Reliance AI World Private Limited